Using Your Income Tax Refund to Buy Paper Savings Bonds

-The issue date will be the first day of the month in which IRS submits payment for the bonds to the Treasury Retail Securities site in Minneapolis.
+The issue date for paper bonds will be the first day of the month in which IRS submits payment for the bonds to Treasury Retail Securities Services in Minneapolis.
 For example, if Minneapolis receives your order from IRS on February 18, the issue date of your savings bonds will be February 1.

 What if there's a mistake on my tax return?

-If the IRS encounters errors on a return (e.g., refund amount is calculated incorrectly, IRS Form 8888 is completed incorrectly, requested amount is not a multiple of $50, etc.), the bond purchase will be cancelled and the full refund amount (if any) will be delivered to the taxpayer.
+If the IRS encounters errors on a return (refund amount is calculated incorrectly, IRS Form 8888 is completed incorrectly, requested amount is not a multiple of $50, etc.), the bond purchase will be cancelled and the full refund amount (if any) will be delivered to you.

-Whom do I contact if I don't get my savings bonds?
+What do I do if I don't get my paper savings bonds?